 Take this one step further by selecting a hashtag.
 This will bring up all of the photos that have been tagged with that phrase as well as a list of ‘related tags’ up the top.
 Go through this process with all of the hashtags that you can think of and write them down.
 Keep going until you have a list as big as your heart desires!

 Not sure where to start?
 Download the Ultimate Hashtag Library for Coaches and Creatives below!

 Now that you have a list, it’s time to create a library!
 This means gathering your hashtags into groups that relate to the themes you identified in the previous step.
 Please note: Instagram doesn’t allow more than 30 hashtags in one post.

 For example, a hashtag group for my client who posts about financial abundance is:

 #mindful #mindfulness #mindfullness #bemindful #mindfulliving #mindfulmovement #mindfulmonday #meditate #meditation #mindset #mindfulnessmatters #mantra #affirmation #meditate #gratitude #gratitudeadventure #attitudeofgratitude #gratitudes #grateful #yogratitude #gratitudemonday #gratitudemoment

 Can you see how all of the hashtags relate to each other?

 Once you have grouped your tags into 4-5 categories then you need to save them somewhere accessible.
 This all depends on how you use Instagram.
 If you schedule your Instagram posts on your computer using a platform like Hootsuite then you may want to save your hashtags into a Word Document or Excel Spreadsheet.
-This way you can easily access them and copy and paste them into the status when you’re scheduling posts.
+This way you can easily access them and copy and paste them into the caption when you’re scheduling posts.
 For all of the off-the-cuff kinda ladies who like to post spontaneously from their phone, you might like to save the hashtags into your notes or use an app like PLANN that allows you to save them.

 Step 3: Using hashtags